Inniswold, Louisiana

 Inniswold is a neighborhood of St. George and former census designated place in East Baton Rouge Parish, Louisiana, United States.
 The population was 6,180 at the 2010 census, up from 4,944 in 2000.
 In 2020, its population was 5,987.
 It is part of the Baton Rouge metropolitan statistical area.

 It is in the newly incorporated City of St. George.

 Geography

 Inniswold is located in southern East Baton Rouge Parish at (30.400658, -91.071652).
 It is bordered to the west, across Bluebonnet Road, by Westminster.
 Jefferson Highway (Louisiana Highway 73) forms the northern border, Siegen Lane the eastern border, and Interstate 10 the southern border.
 Access from Interstate 10 is from Exits 162 and 163.
 The center of Baton Rouge is 8 mi to the northwest.

 According to the United States Census Bureau, the Inniswold CDP has a total area of 5.8 km2, all land.

 Demographics

 Inniswold was first listed as a census designated place in the 1990 U.S. census.
-It was deleted after the 2020 U.S. census after being absobed into the newly formed city of St. George.
+It was deleted after the 2020 U.S. census after being absorbed into the newly formed city of St. George.